 We want the thickness of the Fencing to be greater than that of the Terrain walls to allow for the appearance of larger square columns on either side of the gate.

-On the Newels/Balusters panel, increase the Newel Height from its default value of 42" to 48" and the Newel Width to 21" and notice that the preview image in the dialog updates to show this change.
-Also uncheck Default and Draw Newels/Balusters.
+On the Newels/Balusters panel, increase the Newels/Posts Height to 48" and the Newels/Posts Width to 21" and notice that the preview image in the dialog updates to show this change.
+Also uncheck Use Defaults and Draw Newels and Draw Balusters/Panels.

-On the Rail Style panel check No Rail.
+On the Rail Style panel select No Rail.

 On the Materials panel, set the Newel's materials to be the same as that which we used for the Terrain Walls, which was Cambria.